H1ghBre4k3r/moneyboy-backend-go/README.md

 # MoneyBoy Backend

-This is the backend for MoneyBoy - an app to track spending between persons.
+This is the backend for MoneyBoy.
+An app to track spending between persons.

+## Prerequisites

+- you need to have go installed and in your path